-Small Kitchen Renovation Cost Reality
+2026 Small Kitchen Renovation Cost Reality

-Small kitchen renovations in Chicago (50-100 sq ft) cost $18,000-$45,000, with most projects averaging $28,000-$35,000.
-Micro kitchens under 50 sq ft run $18,000-$28,000.
-Standard small kitchens (70-100 sq ft) cost $30,000-$45,000.
+Small kitchen renovations in Chicago (50–100 sq ft) cost $18,000–$45,000 in 2026, with most projects averaging $28,000–$35,000.
+Micro kitchens under 50 sq ft run $18,000–$28,000.
+Standard small kitchens (70–100 sq ft) cost $30,000–$45,000.
+Material costs have stabilized after 2021–2024 volatility.
 Smart space planning can make a 60 sq ft kitchen function like 100 sq ft.
-ROI averages 80-90% for well-designed small kitchen renovations.
+ROI averages 80–90% for well-designed small kitchen renovations.
+Read our full 2026 cost guide →

 Your Chicago kitchen is so small you can touch both walls at once.
 The refrigerator door hits the opposite counter.
 You prep meals in shifts because two people can't fit.
-After renovating 175+ small Chicago kitchens, Assembly Squad has mastered the art of making tiny spaces work brilliantly.
+After renovating 175+ small Chicago kitchens since 2013, Assembly Squad has mastered the art of making tiny spaces work brilliantly.
 From 50 sq ft studio kitchenettes to cramped condo galleys, we know every trick to maximize your minimal square footage.

 Chicago's housing stock presents unique small kitchen challenges — vintage apartments with closed-off galleys, condos with windowless interior kitchens, and bungalows where kitchens were afterthoughts.
 The average Chicago kitchen measures just 75 square feet, compared to 200+ in new suburban homes.
 But here's the secret: with smart design, your small kitchen can be more functional than spaces twice its size.

-Small Kitchen Renovation ROI
+Small Kitchen Renovation ROI 2026

 Micro kitchen (under 50 sq ft): 75–85% ROI